ncarlier/webhookd/README.md

 ### Webhook parameters

-You can add query parameters to the webhook URL.
+You have several way to provide parameters to your webhook script:

-Those parameters will be available as environment variables into the shell script.
-You can also send a payload (text/plain or application/json) as request body.
+- URL query parameters and HTTP headers are converted into environment variables.
+  Variable names follows "snakecase" naming convention.
+  Therefore the name can be altered.

+  *ex: `CONTENT-TYPE` will become `content_type`.*

-This payload will be transmit to the shell script as first parameter.
+- Body content (text/plain or application/json) is transmit to the script as parameter.

 *Example:*